 At Least Two Weeks Before Your Observing Run

-• To schedule a remote session, please follow the instructions on the remote observing page.
-If you wish to observe remotely, you must have prior on-site observing experience.
+• For remote observing, please follow the instructions on the remote observing page.
+If you wish to observe remotely, you must have prior on-site observing experience or have assistance from an experienced observer.
 If you have any questions about remote access, please contact our Data Scientist, Jeremy Jones (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).
 Software and operations are evolving at CHARA, so if you have not observed in some time, please contact Chris Farrington (This email address is being protected from spambots.
 You need JavaScript enabled to view it.) to find out about recent operational changes.

 Planning Observations